 To bring about change in energy policy, public policy makers need to understand the benefits and costs of new sources of energy and develop the institutional capacity to evaluate their feasibilities.
-When I was advocating wind energy in the early 2000s, a high-ranking government official made the claim that wind turbines need wind speeds up to 11-12 m/s to produce the nominal power.
+When I was advocating wind official made the claim that wind turbines need wind speeds up to 11-12 m/s to produce the nominal power.
 Since the average wind speeds in most Syrian sites are between 6 and 8 m/s, it was thought that the potential for wind energy generation is not promising.
 The failure to understand the difference between average and nominal wind speeds is emblematic of the institutional barriers to informed public policy.
 It was explained that what matters is not so much average wind speeds, but the actual upper and lower end of the speed of wind at a particular location.